python-botogram/botogram/docs/api/telegram.rst

          * Those mentioned by @username in the text of the message object.
          * The sender of the original message, when the message this object is attached to is made in reply.

       *This attribute can be None if it's not provided by Telegram.*

+.. py:class:: botogram.InlineKeyboardButton

+   This class represents an inline keyboard button.

+   .. py:attribute:: text

+      Label text of the button.

+   .. py:attribute:: url

+      The URL that the button is carrying.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: callback_data

+      The callback data that the button is carrying.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: switch_inline_query

+      The switch inline query parameter that the button is carrying.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: switch_inline_query_current_chat

+      The switch inline query current chat parameter that the button is carrying.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: pay

+      This attribute is `True` when the button is a pay button.

+      *This attribute can be None if it's not provided by Telegram.*